ResetXPDR/MSFS2020_AutoFPS/README.md

 # MSFS2020_AutoFPS

+(Currently being updated in preparation for the imminent release of v0.4.2)

 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition.<br/><br/>

 This utility is a new development that is a simplification of, and a slightly different concept to, DynamicLOD_ResetEdition.
 It aims to improve MSFS performance and smoothness by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use GUI and provides features such as:<br/>